Providence, RI (PVD)

 In the 1920s, the textile industry faltered as production moved to the South.
 The Great Depression further exasperated problems, as did the hurricane of 1938 that inundated downtown under seven feet of water and destroyed wharves and shipping facilities.
 Although World War II fostered a manufacturing boom for a few years, decline set in again post war.
 Between 1950 and 1970, the city lost almost a third of its population.
 City and business leaders understood that drastic action had to be taken to restructure the economy and revitalize the capital, a process that later became known as the Providence “Renaissance.”

-As NECIP got underway in the late 1970s, city leaders and planners brought up the idea of realigning the tracks in downtown Providence in order to remove the viaduct and rail yards.
-NECIP authorized $15-$20 million to rework the tracks and build a new station, but the Federal Railroad Administration (FRA) did not envision the major project which was eventually pursued.
+As the NECIP got underway in the late 1970s, city leaders and planners brought up the idea of realigning the tracks in downtown Providence in order to remove the viaduct and rail yards.
+The NECIP authorized $15-$20 million to rework the tracks and build a new station, but the FRA did not envision the major project that was eventually pursued.
 Rhode Island’s U.S. Senator Claiborne Pell lobbied FRA administrators to redirect the funding to support the plans to bury the tracks.
-In order to do so, the city and state needed to demonstrate the feasibility of the project, and had to get the principal landowners to consent.
+In order to do so, the city and state needed to demonstrate the feasibility of the project and had to get the principal landowners to consent.

 The Providence Foundation, led by Ron Marsella, led the planning effort with state and city leaders.
 As a result of negotiations with the landowners, a series of land swaps was engineered to ensure that all would benefit from the creation of Capital Center.
 SOM was retained to create a master plan for the area which was designated as a special development district overseen by its own governmental entity.
 The 1979 document crafted a vision for the coordinated redevelopment of 15 parcels that included a new Amtrak station, revamped street grid and bridges, public spaces, visual linkages between the statehouse and downtown, and the creation of marketable commercial land to attract tenants.
 To cover the extra costs of the proposed $110 million project, city, state, and federal agencies and the P&W provided additional funding.